-The Plan limits the aggregate investment in corporate equities to 70% at fair market value.
-At September 30, 2015, this percentage was approximately 67% at fair market value which falls within the thresholds established by the Plan.
+The Plan limits the aggregate investment in corporate equities to 75% at fair value.
 In addition, the Plan limits equity positions in any single company to 5% of the Plan assets at fair market value.
+Foreign securities shall not exceed 25% of Plan assets at fair value.

-At September 30, 2015, the plan's largest equity position in one company equaled approximately 3.1% of the Plan's total assets at fair market value.
-At September 30, 2015, none of the investments listed above are exposed to custodial credit risk because their existence is not evidenced by securities that exist in physical or book entry form.
+At September 30, 2017, none of the investments listed above are exposed to custodial credit risk because their existence is not evidenced by securities that exist in physical or book entry form.

 Credit Risk: The District's Investment Policy for the Retirement Plan does not explicitly address credit risk (CR).
 The investment policy specifies the market sectors and the benchmark for each sector.
-See below for a schedule of investments held by the District as of September 30, 2015 subject to credit risk.
+The Plan's investment in the Goldman Sachs Money Market Fund was rated AAAm-G and has a weighted average maturity of 16 days.
+The fixed income mutual fund investments are not rated by S&P or Moody's for credit risk.